calicodeCat2/banknote-binder-client/README.md

 ## Register

-    As a user, when I got to the /register route, I can register for the site with my first and last name, email and password.
+    As a user, when I arrive at the /register route, I can register for the site with my first and last name, email and password.
 Once I register I am redirected to the /login route.

 ## Login

     As a user, when I arrive at the /login route, I can login with my email and password.
-I am redirected to the dashboard where I see the last three notes added to my Collection and my Want List.
+I am redirected to the dashboard.

+##  Dashboard

-    From the dashboard I can choose to view my collection, add to my collection, view my want list or add to my want list.
+    As a user, on the dashboard I see the last three notes added to my collection and to my want list.
+I can select from two options for each list.
+I can either view my collection or want list or add new notes to them.

 ## View Collection

-    As a user, when I navigate to the View Collection link, I see the last 15 notes added to my collection.
-At the top is a list of the total notes in my collection, as well as the information on the last note added to my collection.
+    As a user, when I navigate to the View Collection link, I see the  notes in my collection.
+At the top is a list of the total notes in my collection, as well as the information on the last note added to my collection, and, eventually, a value for my collection based on purchase or catalog price.

     On this view, there is a button to delete notes from my collection.

 ## View Want List

     As a user, when I navigate to the View Want List link, I see the last 15 notes added to my Want List.
-At the top is a list of the total notes in my Want List, as well as the information on the last note added to my Want List.
+At the top is a list of the total notes in my Want List, as well as the information on the last note added to my Want List and the one that has been on my list for the longest time.

     On this view I can choose to delete notes from my Want List, or Move them to my collection.